Socotra in Photos

 The stunning Shua’ab Beach with impossibly white sands and water that fades from aquamarine to emerald to sapphire is reachable by dhow boat from the village of Qalansiya.
 Spinner dolphins can sometimes be found jumping from the waters as you make your way along the rocky coastline from Qalansiya to Shua’ab.

 Start plotting out your trip: How to get to Socotra

 The branches and blooms of the Adenium Socotranum, but more often called the Bottle Tree.
 Often described as being shaped like a deformed elephant leg you’ll find these bizarre trees growing from seemingly impossible places like out of mountainsides and from rocks.

 High on the Dixam Plateau sits an impressive forest of these endemic Dragon Blood Trees.
 These unusual trees have adopted their strange shape in order to survive the harsh, arid climate of Socotra Island.
 The umbrella-like top actually helps to shade its roots and base, where the tree needs to conserve all the rain possible in the ground around it until the next rainstorm arrives.

 The Dragon Blood Trees earned their nickname from the red sap that bleeds from the tree after the bark has been slashed.

 My guide, Sami taking the leap over the nearly endless sea of sand dunes in Zahek along the southern coast of Socotra Island.

 Wanna Join An Expedition To Socotra Island?

 Socotra has been almost impossible to reach the last few years… almost.
-After countless hours or planning and arranging, I’m excited to invite you to join our upcoming expeditions to Socotra Island in 2021 and 2022.
+After countless hours of planning and arranging, I’m excited to invite you to join our upcoming expeditions to Socotra Island in 2024.
 Click here to find out more about the trips and to sign up.